AstraZeneca Group of Companies – Data Request Portal

 Note: You will be required to complete all entries of the form, which will take approximately 15-30 minutes.
 Please compile all required information before you begin.
 For a more detailed list please see the FAQ document.

-Prior to providing access to clinical data from the AstraZeneca Group of Companies, researchers must enter into a data sharing agreement with us.
-The data sharing agreement commits the researcher to use the data only for the stated research purposes and not to disclose the data to third parties.
+Prior to AstraZeneca investing in the activity to anonymize the requested information (Clinical data, documents, etc.) for a request, researchers must enter into a data sharing agreement with us.
+The data sharing agreement commits the individual researchers to use the data only for the stated research purposes and not to disclose the data to third parties.
 This is in line with data privacy legislation.
 In addition, researchers are expected to commit to transparency in the publication of their work.
 A copy of the Data Sharing Agreement can be found here.
 Please note that the Data Sharing Agreement is a non-negotiable contract and no modifications to the agreement will be accepted.
 Researchers are encouraged to sign the Data Sharing Agreement and submit through the portal along with their CV and other required documents as part of the initial request.

 AstraZeneca seeks to support researchers by providing data with the highest levels of clinical utility, whilst ensuring patient privacy obligations are met.
 The AstraZeneca Guidelines for de-identification of patient level data are derived from the industry best practices today provided by organizations such as PhUSE and TransCelerate, and updated as they continue to evolve to achieve anonymization of clinical data.